ps-tuebingen-courses/pl1-lecture-notes/src/04-desugaring/desugaring.md

 of reusing code, proofs, ... .
 It is important, though, that the desugared language feature is gone after desugaring.
 For instance, a pretty printer would print the desugared code.
 A debugger would use the desugared code.
 This can be an important downside to desugaring.
 There are ways to avoid or mitigate these shortcomings, but they require additional work.
-There is a second way of realizing desugaring which does not require the definition of a copy of the AST classes.
+There is a second way of realizing desugaring which does not require the definition of a copy of the AST enums.
 We can desugar earlier, namely during the construction of the AST:

 ```scala mdoc